Delta-RBLX/.github/README.md

-# Delta For PC - Best Lua Sctipting Tool Executor
+# Delta For PC - Best Lua Scripting Tool Executor
 ---
 Delta Executor is an open-source scripting tool designed to help users explore and experiment with code execution in a controlled, educational environment.
 It is intended solely for learning, testing, and refining coding skills. ✨